Triple-A-Software/cookiebanner-plugin/readme.md

 ## Blocked Resources

-Query Selectors (sperated by ,) to Block those Elements for the Specified Cookie If you want to block a Element Tag i.e "iframe", you need to add the following line:
+Query Selectors (sperated by ,) to Block those Elements for the Specified Cookie.
+If you want to block a Element Tag i.e "iframe", you need to add the following line:
 `[data-type=iframe],iframe`

+it's important to add both selectors, one is for the sever, the other is for the Client.

 ## Link to Data privacy